DIY Christmas Lanterns Made From Porch Lights

 It’s time for the monthly Power Tool Challenge.
 This month’s theme is Secret Santa.
 I am sharing some DIY Christmas Lanterns made from old porch lights.
 This was a fairly easy project using some items I already had around the shop.

-Do you have some old porch lights?
-If not, you can pick them up at your local Habitat ReStore.
+Do you have any old porch lights?
+If not, you can buy them at your local Habitat ReStore.

-I was fortunate that my neighbor Rodney gave me these old porch lights a few months ago.
-They’ve been hanging out waiting for the perfect project.
-As I started dismantling them I wasn’t sure that they would morph into what was my vision, but in all honesty I think they surpassed my dreams!
+Fortunately, my neighbor Rodney gave me these old porch lights a few months ago.
+They’ve been hanging out, waiting for the perfect project.
+As I started dismantling them, I wasn’t sure that they would morph into my vision, but in all honesty, I think they surpassed my dreams!

 Let’s see how old porch posts became festive Christmas lanterns!

-I began by dismantling the porch lights so I could turn them into Christmas lanterns.
+I began by dismantling the porch lights to turn them into Christmas lanterns.

 - Remove Brackets